-$H_0$ : The burning of biomass fuel for the smoking of fish has no adverse health effects on fish smokers and people exposed to it.
+H0: The burning of biomass fuel for the smoking of fish has no adverse health effects on fish smokers and people exposed to it.

-$H_1$ : The burning of biomass fuel for the smoking of fish has adverse health effects on fish smokers and people exposed to it.
+H1: The burning of biomass fuel for the smoking of fish has adverse health effects on fish smokers and people exposed to it.

-H0: Personal protective equipment aid in preventing occupational hazards on fish smokers
+H0: Personal protective equipment does not play any role in preventing occupational hazards on fish smokers.

-$H{1:}$ Personal protective equipment does not play any role in preventing occupational hazards on fish smokers.
+H{1:} Personal protective equipment aid in preventing occupational hazards on fish smokers

-1.7 Research questions
+1.7 Research Questions

-• What fish smoking related hazards and disease symptoms are present among fish smokers in Abuesi, Ghana?
+- What is the prevalence of occupational health hazard among fish smokers in Abuesi? - What fish smoking related hazards and disease symptoms are present among fish smokers in Abuesi, Ghana?

-- Are the fish smokers aware of health effects and the personal protective equipment they should have during fish smoking? - What personal protective equipment are fish smokers in Abuesi, Ghana using during their work?
+- Are the fish smokers aware of health effects and the personal protective equipment they should have during fish smoking? - What personal protective equipment are fish smokers in Abuesi, Ghana using during their work? - What key interventions could minimize exposure and related health hazards?